Ready for discharge?

 When one rephrases the problem in this way, it becomes apparent what the real issues are.

-The problem is not with discharge.
-The problem is with a transfer of responsibility for meeting the patient’s needs.
-This change in requirements arises because the original need for diagnosis and management of the disease has reduced sufficiently so that the hospital no longer has an important role.
-Other conditions have a higher priority, and the hospital cannot satisfy them.
-This transfer might be to another service within the same healthcare building or the same organisation.
-Still, it often requires moving to a different service in another organisation in a different location.
+The problem is not with discharge but with a transfer of responsibility for meeting the patient’s needs.
+This change in requirements arises because the original need for diagnosis and management of the disease has been sufficiently reduced, so the hospital no longer has a crucial role.

 - discover a service or organisation (or a combination of services and organisations) that can meet those needs